0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 For TEE (Trusted Execution Environment) verification, when a service starts, it should generate a signing key within the TEE.
 We require CPU and GPU attestations to ensure the service is running in a Confidential VM with an NVIDIA GPU in TEE mode.
 These attestations should include the public key of the signing key, verifying its creation within the TEE.
 All inference results must be signed with this signing key.

+_Note_: Ensure that Intel TDX (Trusted Domain eXtensions) is enabled on the CPU

 #### 1. Attestation Download Interface

 To facilitate attestation downloads, set up an API endpoint at: